Key insights

 The rules for contractors and subcontractors

 The taxpayer is solely responsible for the PWA requirements.
-They must see that all relevant laborers and mechanics are paid at least the prevailing rate and the apprenticeship requirements are satisfied, even if laborers and mechanics are the employees of a contractor or subcontractor.
+They must see that all relevant laborers and mechanics are paid at least the prevailing rate and that the apprenticeship requirements are satisfied, even if laborers and mechanics are the employees of a contractor or subcontractor.

 Additionally, the taxpayer — and not the contractor or subcontractor — is responsible for recordkeeping and correction and penalty provisions, along with any apprenticeship exceptions.

-Small project exception
+Small project exception for energy tax credits

 Small projects qualifying under the so-called one-megawatt exception (for facilities with a maximum net output of less than one megawatt as measured in alternating current) are eligible for the increased credit amount without having to meet the PWA requirements.
 The electrical generating unit’s nameplate capacity determines the exception.

-The new energy credits rules are complex — the PWA regulations alone are 323 pages — but these credits can provide significant tax saving opportunities.
+The energy credits rules are complex — the PWA regulations alone are 323 pages — but these credits can provide significant tax saving opportunities.
 CLA’s energy tax services team is working with hundreds of organizations on navigating and capturing the IRA benefits.
 Contact us to learn how you might benefit.

 Contact us